shabiha786/Client-behavior-classification-in-Banking/README.md

 # Bank Client Behavior Classification

-## Project
+Project Overview
-This project predicts whether a bank client will subscribe to a term deposit using Machine Learning.
+project focuses on predicting whether a bank client will subscribe to a term deposit using Machine Learning techniques.

+## Objectives
+Analyze customer data from a banking dataset
+Perform data preprocessing and transformation
+Encode categorical variables and scale numerical features Apply feature selection techniques
+Build classification models
+Evaluate model performance
+Dataset

+### The dataset used in this project is the Bank Marketing Dataset, which contains customer-related information such as:
+Age, job, marital status
+Education and financial details
+Previous marketing interactions
+Campaign-related features

+## Target variable:
+Whether the client subscribed to a term deposit (Yes/No) Tools and Technologies

-## Technologies Used
+## The project:
-- Python
+Python
-- Pandas, NumPy
+Pandas, NumPy
-- Scikit-learn
+Scikit-learn
-- Matplotlib, Seaborn
+Matplotlib, Seaborn

-## process
+## Methodology
-- Data preprocessing
+### Data Preparation
-- Encoding categorical variables
+Loaded and explored the dataset
+Handled categorical and numerical features
+Encoded categorical variables using encoding techniques Normalized numerical features using scaling

-- Feature scaling
+## Feature Selection
-- Feature selection (Chi-square, ExtraTrees)
-- Model training (Decision Tree, ExtraTrees)
+Applied Chi-square test
+Used ExtraTreesClassifier for feature importance

-- Model evaluation
+## Model Training
+Trained models:
+Decision Tree Classifier
+Extra Trees Classifier

 ## Results
-- Achieved ~90% accuracy

-## Dataset
-Bank Marketing Dataset
+The models achieved an accuracy of approximately 90%, indicating strong predictive performance.

-## How to Run
+## Conclusion
-Install requirements:
-pip install -r requirements.txt python main.py
+This project demonstrates practical experience in:

+## Machine Learning model
+Feature engineering and selection
+Data preprocessing techniques
+Model evaluation and performance analysis